Winchester Hospital Foundation Inc

 - Equity: Work toward systemic, fair, and just treatment of all people

-- Collaboration: Leverage resources by working with community residents and organizations
+- Collaboration: Leverage resources by working with community residents and organisations

 - Engagement: Intentionally reach out to often-overlooked populations